 International Programs 1-3 (M15+)

 The International Programs are the backbone of the whole AIAF mission.
 Your up-to-date snapshot of the world’s independent animation scene.
-The freshest new shorts taken from the 4,000+ that entered (a smashing new record folks!!)
+The freshest new shorts taken from the 4,000+ films competing for your love.
 There’s every style, every technique, every genre.
 Drawn from a global call for entries, they are a set of headlights illuminating the current state of the international indie and auteur animation scene worldwide.
-Step right up – get ‘em while they’re hot!
+Be the first to experience these beautiful films on the big screen!